MKAM12/RDPTale/README.md

 is a simple script used to tell RDP Story in a target machine starting from all the network connection attempts, Authentication attempts, and then the post authentication sessions. to tell who gain successfull access to the target machine.
 # Usage
-simply just specify the evtx logs' path then enjoy reading the story
+Simply just specify the evtx logs' path then enjoy reading the story

 ```
 ./RDPTale -AbsPath <Path to all evtx logs>